Super Lawyers

 6. March 25, 2024: The deadline for the parties to file a stipulation for limited amendments to the fact sheets or this Pretrial Order, subject to the Court’s approval.

-Uber, a major company generating billions in revenue, operates with millions of drivers transporting passengers across all 50 states in the U.S. Legally, Uber drivers are classified as independent contractors, not employees.
+Uber is a major company generating billions in revenue.
+Its millions of drivers transport passengers across all 50 states in the U.S. Legally, Uber drivers are classified as independent contractors, not employees.

 However, in the past decade, Uber has faced an escalating wave of complaints, public scrutiny, and civil lawsuits concerning incidents of rideshare passengers being detained and sexually assaulted by Uber drivers.
 As Uber expanded, reports and stories emerged regularly, depicting Uber drivers subjecting passengers to sexual assault.
 The incidents often follow a similar pattern, involving an Uber driver luring a vulnerable passenger into the vehicle, diverting from the intended destination, and carrying out a sexual assault in a secluded area.